PM&M / Germany / Baden-Wuerttemberg :

 Mannheim-Käfertal

-The small factory founded by M. Sterner was named 'porcelain manufactory' but actually produced both porcelain and fine stoneware items, mostly standard household goods but also a small range of decorational and promotional items.
+The small factory founded by M. Sterner was named "porcelain manufactory" but actually produced both porcelain and fine earthenware items, mostly standard household goods but also a small range of decorational and promotional items.
 Business was not very good and so Sterner gladly took on an offer to sell his factory in 1899.

 Marks